What is circle rate in Delhi?

 When the lender assesses a property loan application, the valuation during purchase/ sale follows these considerations to determine the valuation of the property to be mortgaged.

-How to calculate the circle rate?
+How to calculate property value using Delhi circle rates

 1. Identify property type (flat, plot, house)